strangerstudios/paid-memberships-pro/readme.txt

 = 1.8.5.6 =
 * BUG: Fixed $pmpro_core_pages bug added in 1.8.5.5.
 * BUG: Removed styling of .input from frontend.css.
 (Thanks, Russell Jamieson)
+* BUG: Commented out a console.log call from Stripe JavaScript code.
+(Still there to uncomment if you want to debug.)
+* ENHANCEMENT: No longer requiring the CVC/CVV code with Stripe.
+If blank, Stripe will try to verify without it.
+If your Stripe settings are to decline transactions that fail CVC check, you will still need a valid CVC code at checkout.

 = 1.8.5.5 =
 * BUG: Added a $pmpro_core_pages global and using that in includes/init.php so we don't try to load preheaders and templates for pages added to that from other addons/etc.